archanamehta/UpdateDataBricksDeltaTablesViaEventGrid/README.md

 After this above code block successfully runs, remove this code block from your notebook.

-## Add code that inserts rows into the Databricks Delta table ##
 This code inserts data into a temporary table view by using data from a csv file.
 The path to that csv file comes from the input widget that you created in an earlier step.

 upsertDataDF = (spark.read.option("header", "true").csv(inputPath))
 upsertDataDF.createOrReplaceTempView("customer_data_to_upsert")

-## Add the following code to merge the contents of the temporary table view with the Databricks Delta table.
+The following code to merge the contents of the temporary table view with the Databricks Delta table.
 %sql
 MERGE INTO customer_data cd
 USING customer_data_to_upsert cu